-Because Gold is not a very strong material, longer features such as rods or prongs (in mesh-like structures) should be at least 0.8 mm in diameter.
+Because Brass is not a very strong material, longer features such as rods or prongs (in mesh-like structures) should be at least 0.8 mm in diameter.
 Otherwise, they might break during casting or even when you wear the piece.

 In order to polish, we have to be able to reach the surfaces.
 As a rule, we can't file, sand or polish cavities and small sharp edges will be rounded off.
 Also, as you can imagine, complex internal, mesh-like structures are also impossible to reach.

 Nested objects (objects floating within another object), hinged parts, and interlinking parts, such as chains, cannot be made with lost wax casting.
 The reason is that support structures have to be removed before being cast in Brass.

 Engraved Text and Surface Details

 For embossing or engraving details such as text, we advise you to keep a maximum height/depth-to-width ratio of 1:1.
 Also, keep in mind the minimum wall thickness of 0.35 mm.